maybedave/InSAR-Time-Series-Clustering/README.md

 There is no restriction about the research/commercial/scientific use of this script.
 Please acknowledge the following work:

-Davide Festa, Alessandro Novellino, Ekbal Hussain, Luke Bateson, Nicola Casagli, Pierluigi Confuorto, Claudio De Luca, Matteo Del Soldato & Federico Raspini (2023).
+Davide Festa, Alessandro Novellino, Ekbal Hussain, Luke Bateson, Nicola Casagli, Pierluigi Confuorto, Matteo Del Soldato & Federico Raspini (2023).
 Unsupervised detection of InSAR time series patterns based on PCA and K-means clustering, International Journal of Applied Earth Observation and Geoinformation, accepted for publication.